erikaduan/r_tips/tutorials/p-sql_to_r_workflows/p-sql_to_r_workflows_part_2.md

 ## Writing SQL `GROUP BY` queries

 In SQL, grouping by column(s) causes individual records to be grouped together as record tuples.
-Because SQL queries return atomic records, this is why `SELECT` can only be performed on the group by column(s) and aggregations of other columns.
+Because SQL queries can only return atomic records, `SELECT` can only be performed on the grouped column(s) and aggregations of other columns.
+This behaviour causes simple errors like the example below.

 ``` r
 # Incorrect SQL query ----------------------------------------------------------